Cyril Gwynn: Life

 After moving nine times, he bought the 52 acre Hills Farm, in Port Eynon in 1946.
 He had fulfilled his dream: owning his own farm.

 However, in 1950 his wife was suffering from ill-health, so they moved to Three Crosses.
 It was at this time that Cyril Gwynne, who was now a household name in Gower, and who had lived in six Gower parishes, disappeared from the Gower scene:

 “....this remarkable, self-effacing fellow, with his head in the clouds and his roots deep in the soil of Gower, seemed to have effaced himself completely and vanished from the scene.
 I heard he had gone abroad and, incredibly, never returned".

 He had left Gower for Neath Abbey, where he worked as an engineer for 10 years.

 At Hills Farm Winnie's health was deteriorating, and the doctor strongly advised a change from their isolated life on the farm.
 One of Cyril's daughters had emigrated to Australia, and urged her parents to visit for a holiday.
-In 1964, Cyril and Winnie went for a two months' holiday and stayed for good.
+In 1964, Cyril and Winnie went for a two-month holiday and stayed for good.
 They settled in Croydon, Victoria, where they found another close-knit farming community full of interest.

 In 1975 Cyril and Winnie Gwynn returned to Gower for a three-month visit, and in 1979, after Winnie had died, Cyril paid another short visit to Gower, before deciding to move into a retirement village in Australia.
 By 1987, Cyril was in poor health but was looked after by his daughter Dilys, who took him shopping and to the library.
 Arthur Cyril Gwynn died on 7 January 1988.